-This EMPr contains management requirements and recommendations made by Cape EAPrac, the appointed specialists (freshwater & terrestrial biodiversity) as well as in terms of the regulations contained in the National Environmental Management Act (NEMA, Act 62 of 2008), and best practice principles.
+This EMPr contains management requirements and recommendations made by Cape EAPrac, the appointed specialists (freshwater) as well as in terms of the regulations contained in the National Environmental Management Act (NEMA, Act 62 of 2008), the National Environmental Management: Waste Act (NEM:WA, Act 59 of 2008) and best practice principles.
 The EMPr should be updated to include any conditions of the Environmental Authorisation (EA) as issued.